SimeonHristov99/morphological_reconstruction/README.md

 - [X] Get the datasets mnist (digits), fashion_mnist (clothes), and emnist (characters).
 - [X] Elementary dilation for grayscale images.
 Validate with scikit-image on the random images from the datasets.
 - [X] Elementary erosion for grayscale images.
 Validate with scikit-image on the random images from the datasets.
+- [X] Geodesic dilation for grayscale images.
+Validate with scikit-image on the random images from the datasets.
+- [X] Geodesic erosion for grayscale images.
+Validate with scikit-image on the random images from the datasets.
+- [X] Morphological reconstruction using dilation.
+Validate with scikit-image on the random images from the datasets.
 - [X] Read and add review of chapter 6 from the book *Morphological Image Analysis, Principles and Applications*.

 ## Resources